News

 The Cybersecurity 202: DNC’s email voting plan limits hacking risk but can’t eliminate it

-J. Alex Halderman, professor of computer science at the University of Michigan explains why e-voting systems are so risky when it comes to election security.Bloomberg: July 9, 2020
+J. Alex Halderman, professor of computer science at the University of Michigan explains why e-voting systems are so risky when it comes to election security.Delayed Election Results Could Test Social Media Companies as Never Before

 The immediate gratification American voters have enjoyed for decades will likely come to an end in 2020.
 That’s the diagnosis of experts and academics like Prof. J. Alex Halderman.Jason Flinn earns Test of Time award for 1999 invention of adaptable battery use in mobile apps